Avelalien/final_project/README.md

 ```
 I then made the column give me the highest value.

-To get a closer look at the goal statistics I created a pivot table that the total number of goals scored in the leagues (this excluded the Champions and Europa Legue), the avaergae and the Max in one game.
+To get a closer look at the goal statistics I created a pivot table that the total number of goals scored in the leagues (this excluded the Champions and Europa Legue), the average and the Max in one game.

 *Table with all of the values*